The Thomas-Reiche-Kuhn sum rule as a consequence of a non-singular optical susceptibility in semiconductors: The TRK sum rule for the linear optical susceptibility.

 \subsection{Non-singular linear optical susceptibility.}

-An expression for the linear optical susceptibility can be obtained by using time-dependent perturbation theory in the matrix density to obtain the induced current, and from it obtain the induced polarization~\cite{JacksonCE}.
-There exist many levels of approximation in getting the optical susceptibility: we will assume that the field acting on the material is monochromatic and spatially homogeneous (spatial variations are usually of no effect, although they can be sometimes important~\cite{LandauEOCM}).
-Also, we will work within the IPA: the mutual Coulomb interaction between electrons will be taken as $averaged$ $out$ and included in the crystal potential $V(\br)$.
-With these assumptions, we have the following expression~\cite{Cabellos2009} in Gaussian units:
+Using time-dependent perturbation theory in the matrix density we can get an expression for the linear optical susceptibility by first obtaining the induced current, from which we can determine the induced polarization~\cite{JacksonCE}.
+There exist many levels of approximation in getting the optical susceptibility: we will assume that the field acting on the material can be treated classically (other formalisms explicitly quantize the electromagnetic field~\cite{Garcia2023}); and that it is monochromatic and spatially homogeneous (spatial variations are usually of no effect, although they can be sometimes important~\cite{LandauEOCM}).
+The assumption of a classical field restricts the validity of these results to not too weak field intensities, with a density of photons large enough so that it can be treated as a continuous variable.
+Also, we will work within the IPA: the mutual Coulomb interaction between electrons will be taken as {\it averaged out} and included in the crystal potential $V(\br)$.
+With these assumptions, we have the following expression for the optical susceptibility tensor in Gaussian units~\cite{Cabellos2009}:

-where $\w$ is the frequency of the external field, $-e$ is the electron charge, and $f_n$ is the occupancy of the $\psi_{n\bk}$ Bloch eigenstate: $f_n=1$ ($f_n=0$) for valence (conductance) states.
-The dependence on $\bk$ has been omitted in the writing.